reasonml-old/reason-react/documentation.md

 Apart from the idiomatic OCaml-style module API described above, there are several Reactjs features that the bindings explicitly don't support:

-- No string `ref`.
-This is a deprecated feature of Reactjs, which can't be easily removed due to the lack of types.
-Rehydrate refs all use the callback style previously described.
 - No `componentWillMount`. `componentDidMount` is [recommended](https://facebook.github.io/react/docs/react-component.html#componentwillmount) over this method.
 - No context (yet).
 - No mixins/yes mixins =).
 OCaml's `include` is actually a form of mixin!
 With the bindings, you're essentially mixing in functionalities.
 There are several differences: